 What kind of projects will be funded?

 Proposals must focus on policy reform or policy implementation that will lead to substantial reductions in road traffic injuries and deaths.
-The Road Safety Grants Programme supports organisations advocating for comprehensive policies (legislation, regulations, standards, etc.) to address road safety behavioural risk factors.
+The Road Safety Grants Programme supports organizations advocating for comprehensive policies (legislation, regulations, standards, etc.) to address road safety behavioural risk factors.
 In particular:

 - Speed: A speed limit law with a maximum urban speed limit of 50km/h and the power of local authorities to reduce speed limits to ensure safe speeds locally.